-Bid shall mean a quotation, proposal, sealed bid or offer to perform or provide labor, materials, supplies or services to the City for a price on an Eligible Project, or for an Eligible Project that generates revenue for the City.
+Bid means a quotation, proposal, sealed bid or offer to perform or provide labor, materials, supplies or services to the city for a price on an eligible project, or for an eligible project that generates revenue for the city.

-Bidder shall mean any individual, sole proprietorship, partnership, joint venture, or corporation that submits a Bid to the City.
+Bidder means any individual, sole proprietorship, partnership, joint venture, or corporation that submits a bid to the city.

-Certification or Recertification shall mean official recognition and approval by the Office of Contract Compliance that a business meets the qualification criteria of a Small Business Enterprise, as set forth in this Division.
+Certification or recertification means official recognition and approval by the office of contract compliance that a business meets the qualification criteria of a small business enterprise, as set forth in this chapter.
 Certification or recertification relates to qualifications regarding ownership, control, and the applicant's economic disadvantage, not the quality of the service or product.

-City shall mean the City of Memphis.
+City means the City of Memphis.

-Commercially Useful Function: For the purpose of determining whether a Business Enterprise is performing a Commercially Useful Function, the Office of Contract Compliance (OCC) shall consider all of the facts in the record, viewed as a whole, including without limitation the following:
+Commercially useful function.
+For the purpose of determining whether a business enterprise is performing a commercially useful function, the office of contract compliance (OCC) shall consider all of the facts in the record, viewed as a whole, including without limitation the following:

-- (1) A SBE performs a Commercially Useful Function when it is responsible for execution of the work of the contract and is carrying out its responsibilities by actually performing, managing, and supervising the work involved. - (2) To perform a Commercially Useful Function, the SBE must be responsible, with respect to material and supplies used on the contract, for negotiating price, determining quality and quantity, ordering the material, and installing (where applicable) and paying for the material itself.
+- A small business enterprise (SBE) performs a commercially useful function when it is responsible for execution of the work of the contract and is carrying out its responsibilities by actually performing, managing, and supervising the work involved. - To perform a commercially useful function, the SBE must be responsible, with respect to material and supplies used on the contract, for negotiating price, determining quality and quantity, ordering the material, and installing (where applicable) and paying for the material itself. - 3.
+To determine whether a SBE is performing a commercially useful function, the OCC will evaluate the amount of work subcontracted by the SBE, industry practices regarding subcontracting, whether the amount the SBE is to be paid under the contract is commensurate with the work it is actually performing, the SBE credit claimed for its performance of the work, and other relevant factors. - 4.
+A SBE does not perform a commercially useful function if its role is limited to that of an extra participant in a transaction, contract, or project through which funds are passed in order to obtain the appearance of SBE participation.
+In determining whether an SBE is such an extra participant, the OCC will examine similar transactions, particularly those in which SBEs do not participate.

-- (3) To determine whether a SBE is performing a Commercially Useful Function, OCC will evaluate the amount of work subcontracted by the SBE, industry practices regarding subcontracting, whether the amount the SBE is to be paid under the contract is commensurate with the work it its actually performing, the SBE credit claimed for its performance of the work, and other relevant factors. - (4) A SBE does not perform a Commercially Useful Function if its role is limited to that of an extra participant in a transaction, contract, or project through which funds are passed in order to obtain the appearance of SBE participation.
-In determining whether an SBE is such an extra participant, OCC will examine similar transactions, particularly those in which SBEs do not participate.
+Contract means and includes any agreement between the city and a person or business enterprise to provide or procure labor, materials, equipment, supplies and services to, for or on behalf of the city.
+The term "contract" shall include an agreement between the city and a person or business enterprise to perform professional architectural and engineering services, construction related services or fund the performance of such services, non-professional services and/or goods.
+Except as otherwise specifically defined in this section, the term "contract" does not include:

-Contract shall mean and include any agreement between the City and a person or business enterprise to provide or procure labor, materials, equipment, supplies and services to, for or on behalf of the City.
-A "contract" shall include an agreement between the city and a person or business enterprise to perform professional architectural and engineering services, construction related services or fund the performance of such services, non-professional services and/or goods.
-Except as otherwise specifically defined in this section, a "contract" does not include: (1) awards made by the City to a non-profit entity which the City offers assistance, guidance, or supervision on a project or program and the recipient of the grant award uses the grant monies to provide services to the community; (2) sales transactions where the City sells its personal or real property; (3) a loan transaction where the City is acting as a debtor or a creditor; (4) lease and franchise agreements; (5) agreements to use City real property; or, (6) gifts of materials, equipment, supplies or services to the City.
+- 1. Awards made by the city to a nonprofit entity which the city offers assistance, guidance, or supervision on a project or program and the recipient of the grant award uses the grant moneys to provide services to the community; - 2.
+Sales transactions where the city sells its personal or real property; - 3.
+A loan transaction where the city is acting as a debtor or a creditor; - 4.
+Lease and franchise agreements; - 5.
+Agreements to use city real property; or - 6.
+Gifts of materials, equipment, supplies or services to the city.

-Contractor shall mean a prime contractor or vendor on a City contract.
+Contractor means a prime contractor or vendor on a city contract.